Chukwuneme/Final-year-project/README.md

 This projeect was undertaken with a coursemate, in order to finalize our university education.

 ## What does it do?
-Classifies uploaded snapshot of skin cancer and classifies it as either benign (not deadly) or malignant  (deadly).
+Accepts uploaded snapshot of skin cancer and classifies it as either benign (not deadly) or malignant  (deadly).

 ## Purpose:
 - To integrate machine learning model into a diagnostic system.